00ricardo/webinar-frontend/react-demo/README.md

 ### Init your React Native app
 Follow these steps to get started with your CRUD application.
 If you had problems with some step please check our [documentation] to solve your issue .
 ### Installation
 React Native requires Node.js v10+ to run.
 To install it click [here](https://nodejs.org/en/download/).
+Also, it will need an Android Virtual Device (AVD).

 ##### 1 - Install the dependencies and configurations.
 Open command line and type:
 ###### 1.1 - Install Node and expo-cli